 This means we can provide work placement bursaries to develop your skills in evaluating numerical evidence, analysing data and designing research.
 We also offer the opportunity to follow a specialised degree path, where you graduate with enhanced quantitative skills.
 These are evidenced on your degree transcript, to help give you the competitive edge in the graduate job market.

 This course is taught at Essex Business School in Southend, one of the most entrepreneurial counties in the UK.
-We’re ranked 25th in the UK for research quality (The Times and Sunday Times Good University Guide 2019), ensuring you learn about the latest academic thinking on issues affecting today’s business world.
+Our research-led teaching ensures you learn about the latest academic thinking on issues affecting today’s business world.
 We’re focused on responsible management and sustainable business, with our students and staff joining us from all over the world.

 Our academics have a global understanding of business, specialising in both established and developing markets.
 They are at the forefront of entrepreneurship research and challenges effecting Small and Medium-Sized Enterprises (SMEs) and use this knowledge in their teaching to ensure your education is at the cutting-edge of real-world business issues.